 The shift away from U.S. travel does not mean Canadians are staying home.
 Industry signals suggest increased interest in domestic travel, as well as European and Mexican destinations that offer comparable experiences without the political undertone.

 The financial impact is also a factor.
-While a trip to the U.S. previously made financial sense — driven by proximity, a strong dollar or familiar logistics — now requires a more deliberate comparison.
+While a trip to the U.S. previously made financial sense — driven by proximity, a strong dollar or familiar logistics — it now requires a more deliberate comparison.
 Travel insurance, cancellation terms and currency risk all carry more weight in a volatile bilateral environment.

-Where Canadians travellers can do right now
+What Canadians travellers can do right now

 - Review your travel insurance: If you have a trip to the U.S. booked, confirm what your policy covers if conditions change or you choose to cancel.
 Standard cancellation coverage may not apply to policy decisions.